Using email personalization is a great way to connect with your customers, increase brand loyalty, and in many cases, improve your profits!

 Personalization is a lot more than including the customer's first name in the email subject, though that's a great place to start!
 Let's dive into some of the ways you can leverage the CRM and Nurture apps in Marketing 360® to create more engaging, conversion-driving email content.

-The process overall can be broken down into six parts, click below to skip ahead if you're already done with any parts of the process.
+The process overall can be broken down into seven parts, click below to skip ahead if you're already done with any parts of the process.

-- Part 1: Add Custom Fields to Your CRM
+- Part 1: Add new field(s) to your CRM

-- Part 2: Add Custom Fields to Your Form
+- Part 2: Add the field(s) to your form

-- Part 3: Add New Custom Fields to a CRM List
+- Part 3: Create a new CRM list

-Part 1: Add Custom Fields to Your CRM
+Part 1: Add new field(s) to your CRM

 To start personalizing email content based on the details you store about your contacts, you first need to make sure you're collecting and storing the right info.